 Rail Freight Corridor North Sea-Baltic – Your East West Rail Bridge across Europe

-RFC North Sea – Baltic belongs to corridors with the greatest potential for growth in tonnage of shipped goods and tonnage of transported goods over the shipment distance on international journeys.
+Rail Freight Corridor North Sea – Baltic belongs to corridors with the greatest potential for growth in tonnage of shipped goods and tonnage of transported goods over the shipment distance on international journeys.
 Further integration between EU Member States makes the Corridor to be best fit for purpose of strengthening the economic bonds between countries of the region by providing high capacity transport service.
-The Corridor also fulfills the requirements of modern transport policies promoted by European Commission, in particular “shift to rail” for transported goods.
+The Corridor also fulfils the requirements of modern transport policies promoted by European Commission, in particular “Shift to Rail” for transported goods.
 It is unquestionable that transport of freight in the